ChickenProp/chickenprop.github.com/drafts/pause-ai-protest.md

 I do think this is kind of out of distribution for my writing, and not how I want to usually write.
 But if I tried to write something more measured here, I think it would be less honest and I probably would never publish.

 But also, this piece more than most of what I write is *about* me.
-I could say "I can see why you'd be tempted to chant *techbros, back in the basement*, but I'm not a fan because...".
+I could say "I can see why you'd be tempted to chant *CEOS, back in the basement!
+Techbros, back in the basement!*, but I'm not a fan because...".
 But I think it's more important, here, to say that my reaction to it is "fuck you, assholes".
 If protest organizers want people like me to feel good about attending protests, they should know that that's my reaction to that chant.